Subchapter D. FURBEARERS

 (b) Unlawful acts.
 It is unlawful to:

-(1) Place, or make use of, materials or products except raw native wood or stone to direct the travel of beaver.
+(1) Place, or make use of, materials or products except raw native wood or stone to direct the travel of beaver or otter.
 Man-made materials may be used only to support traps or snares.

-(2) Except in Wildlife Management Units 3B, 3C and 3D, place, check, reset or tend a trap or snare on an established beaver dam or beaver house, or within 15 feet of either a dam, or a house.
+(2) Place, check, reset or tend a trap or snare on an established beaver dam or beaver house, or within 15 feet of either a dam or a house.
 Measurement shall be from directly above the trap or snare, across the water, ice or land to the nearest point of the structure.

-(3) Set body gripping traps larger than 10 inches x 10 inches.
+(3) Set body-gripping traps larger than 10 inches in height by 12 inches in width.

-(4) In an area where beavers are known to inhabit, set, tend or operate more than a combined total of 20 traps or snares no more than 10 of which may be traps.
-No more than two of the traps may be body gripping traps except in Wildlife Management Units 3A, 3B, 3C and 3D where the two body gripping trap limit does not apply.
+(i) Beaver trappers are generally limited to a combined Statewide total of 20 traps or snares, no more than 10 of which may be traps.
+No more than 2 of the 10 traps may be body-gripping traps, except:

-(5) Check, set, reset or otherwise maintain a beaver trap or snare, or remove a beaver from a trap or snare, unless the person is identified by the attached name tag as the owner.
+(5) Check, set, reset or otherwise maintain a beaver or otter trap or snare, or remove a beaver or otter from a trap or snare, unless the person is identified by the attached name tag as the owner.
 This paragraph does not prohibit the lending of assistance when the person whose name appears on the trap tag is present.

 (6) Equip snares with a spring-activating mechanism or any device designed to aid the closing of the snare loop.